Sputnik Monroe

 Roscoe Monroe Brumbaugh (born Rosco Monroe Merrick; December 18, 1928 – November 3, 2006) better known by his ring name Sputnik Monroe, was an American professional wrestler and civil rights activist.
-He was a headliner in many territories, and was best known in Memphis, Tennessee, where he and Billy Wicks set an attendance record that lasted until the Monday Night Wars boom period.
+He was a headliner in many territories, and was best known in Memphis, Tennessee, where he and Billy Wicks set an attendance record that lasted until the Monday Night War boom period.

 Early life

 Monroe was born in Dodge City, Kansas.
 His father was killed in an airplane crash one month before his birth.
 His formative years were spent living with his grandparents.
 Later, his mother remarried, and his stepfather, whose last name was Brumbaugh, adopted him at age 17.
 As a result, Monroe's legal name became Roscoe Monroe Brumbaugh.

 He had a brother, Gary "Jet" Monroe, who was his manager during certain parts of his career.

 Professional wrestling career

 Debuting as "Rock Monroe" in 1945, Monroe began his career by wrestling in travelling carnivals.
 He changed his name to "Rocky Monroe" in 1949, and adopted the nickname "Sputnik" in 1957 in reference to the Russian satellite Sputnik 1.

 Monroe cultivated an "evil" heel gimmick.
 In a wrestling-related incident he had had an opponent locked in a worked submission hold, and threatened to break his arm.
 A local sheriff threatened to shoot Sputnik if he did to which Monroe replied that he would hold the opponent until he either gave up or starved to death; he eventually released him when the sheriff counted to three.
 He drew heat from crowds by describing himself arrogantly as being made of "twisted steel and sex appeal".